 What are your life insurance plans?
 Knowing what type of life insurance you need is only half the battle.
 The other piece of the puzzle is knowing which company offers the best value for that life insurance type.

 The two main types of life insurance policies are term life and permanent life insurance.Within the two categories are a number of other products.

-- Level Term Life offers fixed premiums for the term of the coverage (the term refers to how long the coverage lasts).
+- Level Term Life offers fixed premiums and a fixed death benefit for the term of the coverage (the term refers to how long the coverage lasts).

 - Typical term lengths available: 10 year term life insurance, 15 year term life insurance, 20 year term life insurance, and 30 year term life insurance.
 However, some companies offer annual renewable term, i.e. 1 year, 5 year, and 25 year terms.
 There is also a company that offers years 16-30, so you can tailor the policy to your specific need.